 Function of Insurance:

 Life insurance needs to be owned with the aim of providing protection against financial losses caused by the risk of uncertainty in human life or for the planning of a happy and prosperous future.

 Before determining life insurance that suits your needs.
 Preferably, identify and understand in advance the form of life insurance itself.

 Insurance or coverage is an agreement, under which an insurer binds itself to the insured by receiving a premium, to provide reimbursement to him for a loss, damage or loss of expected profit, which he may suffer due to an uncertain event.

 Berdasarkan definisi tersebut, maka dalam asuransi terkandung 4 unsur, yaitu :

 In everyday life we often hear the term "risk".
 Various risks, such as the risk of fire, being hit by other vehicles on the road, the risk of flooding in the rainy season and so on, can cause us to bear losses if those risks are not anticipated from the beginning.
 The next question is, what is the definition of "risk", especially in insurance?

-What is "risk"?
 The definition of "risk" in insurance is the uncertainty of the occurrence of an event that can cause economic losses.

 Pure risk is a risk that as a result there are only 2 kinds: loss or break even, for example theft, accident or fire.
 Speculative risk is a risk that consequently there are 3 kinds: loss, profit or break even, for example gambling.
 Particular risks are risks derived from individuals and local impacts, such as plane crashes, car crashes and downed ships.
 While fundamental risks are risks that do not come from individuals and their impacts are widespread, for example hurricanes, earthquakes and floods.

 As an organization, companies generally have a goal in implementing risk management.
 The objectives to be achieved include reducing spending, preventing companies, personal and family from failure, raising profits, reducing production costs and others.

 Risk management is a risk management process that includes identification, evaluation and control of risks that can threaten the continuity of the company's business or activities.

 The company must go through the stages in implementing risk management, the first stage is to identify the risks that may be experienced by the company, after that, evaluate each risk by reviewing the severity (risk value) and its frequency.
 Then, the last stage is risk control.
 This must be divided into 2, namely physical control (risk eliminated, risk minimized) and financial control (risk withheld, risk transferred).

 Eliminating risk eliminates all possible losses.
 For example, in driving a car in the rainy season, the speed of the vehicle is limited to a maximum of 60 km/h.
 Minimizing the risk is an effort to minimize losses, such as in production, the chance of failed products can be reduced by quality control.